fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### About finding the elements

-Let us assume that the form would have two input fields
+Let us assume that the form has two input fields

 ```js
 const NoteForm = ({ createNote }) => {